umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/environment.md

 # Development Environment

 Before taking this course, you will need to download various pieces of software.
 This page will guide you through that process in a beginner-friendly manner.
 If you have any issues configuring your system, please seek help as soon as possible.
-You have the internet, office hours, and Campuswire at your disposal.
+You have the internet, office hours, and EDSTEM at your disposal.

 ## Getting Started